Dynamic values

 - Optionally, transform or process data with code expressions

-Dynamic values can use any data available in the project, such as from state variables, built-in data integrations, and data provided from code components.
+Dynamic values can use any data available in the project, such as from data queries, state variables, and data provided from code components.

 Using dynamic values